 Strategies for obesity include, but are not limited to:

 - Improve health care training and systems for prevention and care in obesity management, including promotion of evidence-based, interdisciplinary approaches.

 - Develop obesity screening in health care settings, along with counseling and referrals that are tailored to patients and culturally appropriate.

 - Screen for and manage obesity in pregnant women, using tools that are preventive and trauma-informed.

 - Provide seamless breastfeeding support between hospitals and related clinics.

 - Encourage hospitals to register for Breastfeeding Friendly Washington.

-- Develop a prescription program for free/low cost physical activity and fruit/vegetable incentives.
+- Develop a prescription program for free or low cost physical activity and fruit or vegetable incentives.

-- Screen for food insecurity, and provide related resources and assistance f applicable.
+- Screen for food insecurity and provide related resources and assistance f applicable.
 An excellent resource: American Academy of Pediatrics food insecurity toolkit.